Urinary Incontinence After Prostate Cancer Surgery & Radiation Therapy

 What types of incontinence can occur after RP surgery?

 There are two main types of urinary incontinence in men after RP.

-Stress urinary incontinence (SUI), is leakage of urine with exertion or effort and can happen when you cough, sneeze, lift something heavy, change position, swing a golf club or exercise.
-This type of incontinence may be because of damage to your external sphincter muscle as described above.
-Almost all men will have some degree of SUI immediately after catheter removal, and you were probably given instructions on how to perform pelvic floor exercises to improve urinary control.
+- Stress urinary incontinence (SUI), is leakage of urine with exertion or effort and can happen when you cough, sneeze, lift something heavy, change position, swing a golf club or exercise.
+This type of incontinence may be caused by damage to your external sphincter muscle as described above.
+Almost all men will have some degree of SUI immediately after catheter removal.
+You may be given instructions on how to perform pelvic floor exercises to improve urinary control.

-No, most men see a quick improvement in continence over the first several months after the catheter is removed, but incontinence can remain troublesome in some men 1 year after surgery.
+No, most men see a quick improvement in incontinence during the first few months once the catheter is removed.
+However, incontinence can remain an issue for some men 1 year after surgery.
 Most surgeons will consider a man continent if they do not regularly use incontinence pads and only have occasional dribbling with lots of activity.
-Most importantly, however, is how bothersome your urinary incontinence is to you, as our goal is to improve your quality of life as much as possible.
+Most importantly, however, is how bothersome your urinary incontinence is to you.
+The goal is to improve your quality of life as much as possible.

 We are not sure why some men have troublesome incontinence that continues after surgery, while other men do not.
 There is some evidence that many things may contribute to the persistence of SUI after surgery, including:

 - Older age.